RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 Option D is not correct because forensic analysis is not a significant consideration in BC/DR; it is much more important for incident response.

- ### Question # 4 - You are in charge of creating the business continuity and disaster recovery (BC/DR) plan and procedures for your organization.
+### [important] Question # 4 - You are in charge of creating the business continuity and disaster recovery (BC/DR) plan and procedures for your organization.
 You are going to conduct a full test of the BC/DR plan.
 Which of the following strategies is an optimum technique to avoid major issues?
 A. Have another full backup of the production environment stored prior to the test.
 B. Assign all personnel tasks to perform during the test.
 C. Have the cloud provider implement a simulated disaster at a random moment in order to maximize realistic testing.
 D. Have your regulators present at the test so they can monitor performance.
 Answer: A.

-**A full test will involve both the production environment and the backup data**; **it is possible to create an actual disaster during a full test by ruining the availability of both.**
+[important] **A full test will involve both the production environment and the backup data**; **it is possible to create an actual disaster during a full test by ruining the availability of both.**
 **Therefore, it is crucial to have a full backup, distinct from the BC/DR backup, in order to roll back from the test in case something goes horribly wrong.**

-Option B is incorrect because not all personnel will have tasks to perform; most personnel will have to evacuate from the facility only during a full test.
+Option B is incorrect because not all personnel will have tasks to perform; **most personnel will have to evacuate from the facility only during a full test**.

 Option C is incorrect because the cloud provider should not initiate the test, and the test should not take place at a random moment.

 Option D is not correct because the regulators’ presence will not add any value to the test.

 ### Question # 5 - A Security Assertion Markup Language (SAML) identity assertion token uses the ___________________.   protocol.
 A. Extensible Markup Language (XML).